mlexample/torchxla_tpu/updated_wds_0.2.5/README.md

 * As the Webdataset is a custom `IterableDataset` we explictly add a `__len__` method to the dataset and dataloader using the `with_length` method ([source](https://github.com/webdataset/webdataset/blob/05a1ea1116781ffe3c3bc257061f2f3e51dfeb0b/webdataset/pipeline.py#L96))

-### Specify WebDataset API version in the TPU-VM metadata startup script
+### Specify WebDataset API version in the TPU-VM metadata startup script:
 ```
 gcloud alpha compute tpus tpu-vm create ${TPU_NAME} --zone ${ZONE} \
     --accelerator-type ${ACCELERATOR_TYPE} --version ${RUNTIME_VERSION} \